One of the greatest feelings in life is success.

 In life, we all have successes and we all have failures.

-What I’ve learned so far in life and with my successes is that the elements to success in life are grit, growth, giving, and gratitude.
+What I’ve learned so far in life and with my successes is that the elements to succeed in life are grit, growth, giving, and gratitude.

 If you can get on board with these four things, you can be successful.